wavetermdev/waveapps/canvas-prompt.md

 ## Reference Management

-The VDOM canvas system has two key uses for references:
+The WaveApp canvas system has two key uses for references:

 1. **Capturing Canvas API Return Values**
 Some canvas operations return objects (like gradients) that cannot be directly serialized.
 Use the `Ref` field to capture these return values: